discourse/wp-discourse/docs/TESTS.md

 One additional dependency you need in your environment is the php extension Xdebug.
 The installation of Xdebug is environment specific, however we would recommend you use the [Xdebug Installation Wizard](https://xdebug.org/wizard) to ensure your installation is correct.

-For testing purposes Xdebug should be run in ``coverage`` mode, which means that you should have a lines in your ``php.ini`` that look like this
+For testing purposes Xdebug should be run in ``coverage`` mode, which means that you should have a line in your ``php.ini`` that look like this

 ```
 xdebug.mode = coverage